Configuration¶

 enable_slack: false # Allow violating minimum production bounds at penalty cost

-min_baseline_mt: 0.00001 # Hard mode: ignore near-zero baselines below this threshold.
+min_baseline: 0.00001 # Mt DM floor (scaled to Mha-eq internally).
+Hard mode: ignore near-zero baselines below this threshold.
 Relative penalty modes: denominator floor for near-zero/zero baselines.

 # --- section: food_incentives ---